 Carbon window tint film is the best type of window tint for blocking out the sun’s UV rays and heat.
 It’s also more durable than other tints, lasting 5 to 10 years.

 Window tinting has more benefits than most people realize.
-Not only can your choice of the best auto window tint protect your eyes from the sun and keep your car cooler, but it will also block a significant amount of UV rays, which can damage your skin and your car’s interior.
+Not only can the best auto window tint protect your eyes from the sun and keep your car cooler, but it will also block a significant amount of UV rays, which can damage your skin and your car’s interior.

 Needless to say, the benefits far outweigh the couple hundred dollars it will cost to get your car windows tinted for hot, sunny weather.
 Use our windows tint reviews and detailed buying guide to find the right one for your needs.